GEM-benchmark/GEM-benchmark.github.io/web/tasks/CommonGen.md

 ### Data Statistics

-Each example in the dataset consists in a set of 3 to 5 concepts denoted by a single noun, verb, or adjective (the input), and a sentence using these concepts (the output).
+Each example in the dataset consists of a set of 3 to 5 concepts denoted by a single noun, verb, or adjective (the input), and a sentence using these concepts (the output).
 The dataset provides several such sentences for each such concept.

 |                           | Train  | Dev   | Test  |
 |---------------------------|--------|-------|-------|